tomdec/CSE237D_Rock_Climbing_Coach/README.md

 ## Requirements

+Python version: a minimum version of python 3.9 is required.
+In this application we used [Python 3.12.3](https://www.python.org/downloads/release/python-3123/)

 To use this codebase for generating post-climb reports, one must have all the necessary requirements.
 We provide all libraries which are used in this project as part of the ```requirements.txt``` file.
 We recommend using a virtual environment during the setup.
 Do this by running:
 ```
 python -m venv ./.venv